 So, the next time I write will be about my recovery in the days and weeks following my Robotic Prostatectomy surgery.
 I hope these articles help anyone going through this surgery.

-Don’t miss parts 1 through 3 in the series seen below:
+Don’t miss the other parts in the series seen below:

 Part 2: Awaiting Prostate Cancer Surgery